acoppes/acoppes/site/_drafts/earlyaccess-announcement-and-whatsnext-draft.markdown

 ## Other Marketing Efforts

-I had luck with some tweets posts recently where I got around 200 wishlists but if I compare them with being in festivals, the difference is so big that it diminishes the effort and value.
-I still believe it makes sense since most of the time is just sharing something interesting and/or follow some trend.
+I had luck with an [x/tweets post](https://x.com/arielsan/status/2058674364321567103) I did recently following the _"This is the vibe I'm going for with my game"_ trend where I got around 200 wishlists.
+If I compare the wishlists against the ones from being in festivals, it feels like it diminishes the value of doing marketing in social networks but I believe it still makes sense since most of the time is not a big effort (could be share some gif or follow some trend), they could affect being considered in festivals and they also allow me to engage more directly with the community.

 <div class="post-image">
   <img src="/assets/shipminer/earlyaccess-announcement/twitter-trend.png" width="100%" />